 The gaming industry flourishes thanks to technological advancements in hardware, processing power, and visuals.

-Many gaming companies strive to deliver increasingly realistic ambient lighting with the new generation of graphics cards.
-PC gamers will have noticed that there are a lot of graphics settings they can play with to make the game more visually appealing and vibrant, such as ambient occlusion.
+Many gaming companies strive to deliver increasingly lifelike ambient lighting with the new generation of graphics cards.
+PC gamers will have noticed that there are a lot of graphics settings they can play with to make the game more visually appealing and vivid, such as ambient occlusion.

-This guide offers an overview of this setting and explains its different types.
+This guide provides an overview of this setting and explains its different types.

 Table of ContentsShow